cmancone/akeyless-action/README.md

 ## Authentication Methods

 This action only supports authenticating to AKeyless via JWT auth (using the Github OIDC token) or via IAM Auth (using a role attached to a cloud-hosted Github runner).
-I don't plan to support additional authentication methods because there isn't much point.
-Any other authentication method (with the exception of [universal identity](https://docs.akeyless.io/docs/universal-identity)) would requiring storing access tokens in Github.
-Since JWT auth already has 100% coverage of all Github runners **and** allows easy access to AKeyless without storing permanent access credentials, there's no good reason to copy permanent access credentials into Github.
+I don't plan to support additional authentication methods because there isn't much point (with the possible exception of Universal Identity).
+After all, any runner can login to AKeyless using OIDC without storing permanent access credentials.
+IAM auth is also supported in case you are using a runner hosted in your cloud account and so are already using IAM auth anyway - this will also give your runner access to AKeyless without storing permanent access credentials.

 ## Setting up JWT Auth